 - You need to be on 6.1 or later.
 If you’re not on 6.1 yet, you have bigger problems to worry about.

-- You need the latest PTF Groups (the HTTP server, Java, DB2 and Performance Tools) installed; the Navigator for i documentation in developerWorks lists the levels required.
-Note that while the reference documentation discusses key 7.2 enhancements, many of these usability and performance improvements are also included in the 7.1 and 6.1 updates.
+- You need the latest PTF Groups (the HTTP server, Java, DB2 and Performance Tools) installed; the Navigator for i documentation covers the enhancements.
+Note that while the reference documentation discusses key 7.2 enhancements, many of these usability and performance improvements were also included in the 7.1 and 6.1 updates.

 - All the products you need for Navigator are installed by default.
 Required servers, such as the HTTP Admin server, are also started by default.
 Simply point your browser to http://mysystem.mydomain:2001 – you’ll get a security exception that you need to confirm followed by a sign-on screen.
 It’s as easy as starting a 5250 session.

 - If for some reason your business does not allow you to run an HTTP server on your production system, you can still use Navigator.
-Read about how to do this in an older blog (the title may be misleading … but the content applies on how you can manage a second system).
+Read about how to do this in an older blog.

 There is so much function that is ONLY in Navigator.
 Start using it today.